UK's 'Mr. Brexit' Nigel Farage eyes EU election success | DW | 20.05.2019

 Meanwhile, an hour's drive further south in the city of Bath, Rachel Johnson is campaigning for her new party, Change UK.
 She is former Foreign Minister Boris Johnson's sister, and it's the first time she has run for a seat in the European Parliament.

-Rachel Johnson is adamant that "we must stop Farage" and has called for a second Brexit referendum.
+Rachel Johnson is adamant that "we have to stop Farage" and has called for a second Brexit referendum.
 She says this would be paramount to put an end to the protracted political chaos.

 Frustration over handling of Brexit